 For instance, juices, sodas, and smoothies can be hydrating, but they can also be high in sugar and calories.

 Coffee and tea provide water, too.
-But, they also contain caffeine, which can make you lose more water when you pee.
+But, they also contain caffeine, which may have a mild diuretic effect.
 Most healthy people can safely drink about 2 to 4 8-ounce cups of coffee each day.
 Scale back if it makes you feel anxious or jittery.

 Alcoholic drinks contain water, too.
 But like caffeine, they actually cause you to lose more water through your urine.
 This can lead to dehydration.